awortmann/awortmann.github.io/_pages/service.md

 ## Reviewing

 I am regularly reviewing for various journals, conferences, and workshops related to my research interests.

-### Journals
+This includes the following journals:

 - IEEE Transactions on Systems, Man and Cybernetics: Systems
 - IEEE Robotics and Automation Letters